Career Pathways for Massage Therapy

 MASSAGE THERAPY PROGRAM DESCRIPTION

-Licensed massage therapists work with doctors, nurses, physical therapists, psychologists, chiropractors, naturopaths, acupuncturists, sport teams, veterinarians and wellness programs within corporate businesses.
-They may choose to have a private practice or be employed at hospitals, athletic clubs, family health centers, and/or on cruise ships, vacation resorts, spas and salons.
+Licensed massage therapists work with doctors, nurses, physical therapists, psychologists, chiropractors, naturopaths, acupuncturists, sport teams, veterinarians, wellness programs or within corporate businesses.
+They may choose to work in: private practice, hospital employment, chiropractic offices, athletic clubs, wellness centers, cruise ships, vacation resorts, spas, salons and more.

-The COCC Massage Therapy program offers both a one- and two-year certificate.
-The one-year certificate requires 57-62 credits (four terms of full-time enrollment, not including prerequisites) of instruction and qualifies the student to apply for Oregon State massage therapy licensing as an entry-level therapist.
-The two-year certificate requires 99-107 credits of massage and business course instruction.
-The degree program includes both the one- and two-year program classes with the addition of general education classes specified.
-The AAS degree in massage therapy and the certificate programs have been approved by the Oregon Board of Massage Therapists, Oregon Department of Education and accredited by the Northwest Association of Schools and Colleges.
+The COCC Massage Therapy Program offers a one year certificate and an Associates of Applied Science degree.
+The one-year certificate requires 58-62 credits (four terms of full-time enrollment, and may not include prerequisites) and qualifies the student to apply for Oregon Board of Massage Therapy as a Licensed Massage Therapist.
+The degree program includes the certificate courses with the addition of general education classes specified.
+Both the Certificate and the AAS program have been approved by the Oregon Board of Massage Therapists, Oregon Department of Education and accredited by the Northwest Association of Schools and Colleges as well as the Commission on Massage Therapy Accreditation.

 WHAT IS A CAREER PATHWAY?